JustASpeedrunner/DigitalLiteracyCalculatorRewritePartTwo/README.md

 -Download a binary from the [releases](https://github.com/JustASpeedrunner/DigitalLiteracyCalculatorRewritePartTwo/releases) tab

 **NOTE:** I cannot guarentee the functionality of binaries for Windows, as I do not have a machine to test it on.
 If the binary does not work for you, please use Method 1.

+In case you for some reason wanted to git clone and use this, it's licensed under the GPL3 license.